billfoxco/seeing-md/README.md

 **NOTICE → QUESTION → SEE AGAIN → ACT**

 Notice the first meaning that appeared.
 Question what may be shaping it.
-Remain open long enough to see again.
+Remain open long enough to see again, noticing any urge to fill the gap quickly.
 Act from what becomes clearer.
 This is an orientation, not a formula.

 ## What to expect

 The file will not improve every output, and it does not make AI perceptive or self-aware.
-When the framing matters, it should help the system distinguish facts from interpretations, surface consequential assumptions, and ask one clear question when missing information or meaning could materially change the result.
+When the framing matters, it should help the system distinguish facts from interpretations, surface consequential assumptions, and ask one clear question when missing information or meaning could materially change the result, rather than silently filling the gap.
+The urge to close a gap is strongest when not knowing feels uncomfortable; speed of completion is not evidence of understanding.

 When a gap is minor, the AI should state its assumption briefly and continue.
 Routine work should remain routine.